Sum Secrecy Rate Maximization for IRS-aided Multi-Cluster MIMO-NOMA Terahertz Systems: Introduction

-IRS can be used to combat the path-loss and blockage, which are the major problems in THz communications.
-This is achieved by reconfiguring the wireless propagation environment and inducing vitual line of sight path, so as to build an intelligent and controllable wireless environment \cite{13}.
-An IRS assisted THz indoor communication system was studied in \cite{14}, under the constraint of ensuring the rate requirement of each user, where a block coordinate search algorithm was proposed to jointly optimize the coordinates, phase shift and THz sub-band allocation and power control of the IRS to maximize the sum rate of users.
-In \cite{15}, an IRS assisted simultaneous wireless information and power transmission (SWIPT) terahertz security system was proposed when the LoS link is blocked.
-The problem of jointly optimizing the transmit beamforming and phase shifts of the IRS to minimizing the total transmit power of the system with the phase shift matrix under the outage probability constraint was studied.
-In addition, deploying IRS and using active and passive beamforming can effectively suppress eavesdropping and ensure safe communication.
-In \cite{16}, the author studied the problem of secure communication in THz system assisted by multiple IRSs.
-Considering the imperfect eavesdropping channel state information (CSI), the worst-case security rate was derived, and a robust secure transmission strategy for multi eavesdropping system was proposed.
+Recently, intelligent reflecting surface (IRS), composed by a large number of low-cost meta-material units, can dynamically configure the propagation environment of wireless signals via programming to improve the comprehensive performance of systems, which has been considered as one of the promising technologies of 6G \cite{Zheng2}.
+In particular, by adaptively adjusting the reflection coefficients and amplitudes of IRS elements, a directional energy beam can be formed and reflected to the legitimate receivers, which can effectively suppress eavesdropping and expand the signal coverage\cite{Zhengyu2,Qingqing1}.
+IRS can be used to mitigate path loss and blockage issues in THz system.
+Deploying IRS can bypass obstacles to provide a virtual line-of-sight (LoS) link for THz communications, thus alleviating signal attenuation caused by molecular absorption and improving the security of transmission \cite{Chenzhi1}.
+An IRS assisted THz indoor communication system is studied in \cite{Yijin1}, by jointly optimizing IRS deployment and reflection coefficients, THz sub-band allocation, as well as power control to maximize sum rate of users.
+In \cite{Jinlei1}, an IRS assisted simultaneous wireless information and power transmission THz security system was proposed when the LoS link is blocked.
+Under the outage probability constraints, the problem of jointly optimizing the transmit beamforming and IRS phase shifts to minimize the total transmit power of the system was studied.
+In addition, deploying IRS and using active and passive beamforming can effectively suppress eavesdropping to improve the security.
+In \cite{Jingping1}, Qiao $et~al.$ studied the problem of secure communication in THz system assisted by multiple IRSs.
+Considering the imperfect eavesdropping channel state information (CSI), the worst-case security rate was derived, and a robust secure strategy for multi eavesdropping system was proposed.

-Furthermore, non orthogonal multiple access (NOMA) can support the large-scale connectivity, low latency and high-frequency spectral efficiency of future networks, so it has thus attracted increasing attention from both academia and industry \cite{17},\cite{18}.
-Compared with the traditional orthogonal multiple access (OMA) scheme, NOMA provides services for multiple users in a single resource block (time/frequency), which can significantly improve the spectral efficiency \cite{19},\cite{20}.
-Therefore, massive multiple input multiple output (mMIMO) NOMA is also regarded as an important solution for data rate enhancement of millimeter wave and terahertz communication systems \cite{21}.